DanSohn/hide.io/README.md

 # HIDE.IO
-## Utilizing a MERN Stack

-SENG 513 Project
+SENG 513 Project to end them all

 To run:
 1. Call ```npm install``` in the root folder